sis0k0/code-sharing-workshop/README.md

 4. Fetch the movie

 Go to the `MovieDetailsComponent` TS file again.
-Resolve the movie id from the `ActivatedRoute`.
+Resolve the movie index from the `ActivatedRoute`.
 Fetch the movie from the `MovieService`.

 5. Display the movie